 DAY 1 of your Edinburgh 3 Day Itinerary

-Today you’ll explore the buzzing Royal Mile, then make the trek up to Calton Hill for iconic Edinburgh views and end your day sipping whisky and eating classic Scottish food.
+Today you’ll explore the buzzing Royal Mile, then make the trek up to Calton Hill for iconic Edinburgh views.
+End your day sipping whisky and eating classic Scottish food.

 Royal Mile

 Kick off your Edinburgh 3 Day Itinerary in the heart of the Old Town on the famous Royal Mile.
-Home to many of the top tourist attractions, the Royal Mile is the historic thoroughfare – and an absolute must on your Edinburgh trip itinerary.
-The cobblestone street in the Edinburgh city centre, which connects the castle and the palace, has served as a royal procession route for hundreds of years.
+Home to many of the top tourist attractions, the Royal Mile is an absolute must on your Edinburgh trip itinerary.
+The cobblestone street connects the castle to the palace and has served as a royal procession route for hundreds of years.

 The one-mile street is lined with souvenir shops, museums, churches and pubs – and is the epicenter of Edinburgh tourist activities.
 Walking the entirety of the Royal Mile is a must do in Edinburgh – and we are highlighting the top attractions along the route.